Masters

 Part I - Core Courses:

-Foundations of Family Studies (3)
+Foundations of Family Studies (4 credits)

-Biblical Perspectives on Family Dynamics (3)
+Biblical Perspectives on Family Dynamics (4)

 Christian Principles of Marriage Enrichment (3)